Skip to main content

 Worcester Yoga Classes

-I offer a range of yoga classes in Worcester city centre and in some venues across the Worcestershire.
-Most classes are also online so you will find students from various parts of the country and globe joining our online classes.
+I offer 3 yoga classes weekly in Worcester city centre, Barbourne and St Peter’s.
+Classes are also online so you will find students from various parts of the country and globe joining our online classes.
 View my yoga classes page for more details.